-- All employers must reasonably accommodate workers with needs due to pregnancy, childbirth, and related medical conditions. - According to the Deputy Executive Director of the Hawaii Civil Rights Commission, though the regulations refer to "disabilities" caused by pregnancy and related conditions, even if you have a healthy pregnancy, you have the right to a preventative accommodation.7 - Women cannot be sanctioned for taking a reasonable time to recover from childbirth. - Employers may require advice from the physician approving her return to work.8 - Illinois (2015): Unanimous, Bipartisan Passage - All employers must provide reasonable accommodations to workers and job applicants who have a medical or common condition related to pregnancy or childbirth unless the accommodations impose an undue hardship on the business. - Possible reasonable accommodations include water and bathroom breaks, providing seating equipment, and a private non-bathroom place to express breast milk and for breastfeeding. - Employers may require documented advice from the worker's health care provider about the need for
+- All employers must reasonably accommodate workers with needs due to pregnancy, childbirth, and related medical conditions. - According to the Deputy Executive Director of the Hawaii Civil Rights Commission, though the regulations refer to "disabilities" caused by pregnancy and related conditions, even if you have a healthy pregnancy, you have the right to a preventative accommodation.7 - Women cannot be sanctioned for taking a reasonable time to recover from childbirth. - Employers may require advice from the physician approving her return to work.8 and a private non-bathroom place to express breast milk and for breastfeeding.